RazProj/Devops-WorkShop/Readme.md

 ## Infrastructure Resource Flow Diagram

-Below is a resource flow diagram.
-It illustrates how user requests are handled through Route53, the Load Balancer, EKS Cluster, and other components in the architecture:
+Below is a detailed resource flow diagram created using Mermaid.
+It illustrates how user requests are processed through Route53, Load Balancer, EKS Cluster, and other resources:

 ```mermaid
 graph TD